sfstpala/jazz/readme.md

 Type `make test` to run the test suite.
 This will install all of the dependencies you need, as long as you have Python 3.4 installed.

 You can run the server locally by typing in `bin/jazz --debug` and going to `http://localhost:3000/`.
+Make sure you have the `beep` program installed and the `pcspkr` kernel module loaded.

 ## Installing